 PROXIMITY - Simulates the classic proximity effect, causing an increase in bass or low frequency response as proximity is increased.
+The PROXIMITY control only works when MIC TYPE for the Cab is NOT set to "NONE."

 PROXIMITY FREQ - This allows tuning the frequency range over which the proximity effect occurs.